spring-guides/gs-rest-service/README.md

 What you'll build
 -----------------

-This guide will walk you through creating a "hello world" [RESTful web service][u-rest] with Spring.
+This guide walks you through creating a "hello world" [RESTful web service][u-rest] with Spring.
 The service will accept HTTP GET requests at:

     http://localhost:8080/greeting